Thermoelectric Power of the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) Heavy Fermions: Introduction

-In this paper, TEP measurements on YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) are presented as functions of temperature and magnetic field to evaluate the correlation between specific heat and TEP in the zero temperature limit.
+In this paper, TEP measurements on YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) are presented as functions of temperature and magnetic field to study their temperature and magnetic field dependence and to evaluate the correlation between specific heat and TEP in the zero temperature limit.
 These compounds crystallize in the cubic CeCr$_{2}$Al$_{20}$-type structure ($F\,d\,\overline{3}\,m$, No.227) \cite{Thiede1998} and have been reported to be HF metals with no long range order down to 20\,mK \cite{Torikachvili2007}.
 In the FL regime it has been shown that the $R_{W}$ and K-W ratios in this family follow the theoretical predictions with different ground state degeneracies.
 The TEP data of YT$_{2}$Zn$_{20}$ (T = Fe, Co) are also presented for comparison.
-YFe$_{2}$Zn$_{20}$ is one of the examples of a nearly ferromagnetic Fermi liquids (NFFL) with a highly enhanced magnetic susceptibility value at low temperatures \cite{Jia2007}, whereas YCo$_{2}$Zn$_{20}$ shows normal metallic behavior.
+YFe$_{2}$Zn$_{20}$ is an example of a nearly ferromagnetic Fermi liquids (NFFL) with a highly enhanced magnetic susceptibility value at low temperatures \cite{Jia2007}, whereas YCo$_{2}$Zn$_{20}$ shows un-enhanced Pauli paramagnetic, metallic behavior.